oreilly/couchdb-guide/README.md

 <p>The book is made available under a <a href="http://creativecommons.org/licenses/by/3.0/">Creative Commons Attribution</a> license.

 <p>We encourage you to fork our work and make your own improvements under the terms of the license.
 If you have any changes you want to send back our way, please make a regular pull request via Github.
-If the authors like your changes, we may integrate them into the official book and give you a credit in the next edition.
+If the authors like your changes, they may integrate them into the official book and give you a credit in the next edition.
 If you just have an issue to report, please use the regular Github issue system.

 <h2>Translations</h2>